 Many artists take photographs in the course of their work, as a general aide memoir, or a reference to details that may be relevant later.
-Some even use a digital camera, finding the extra cost outweighed by the ease with which the images may be later enhanced and analyzed by graphics programs on the computer.
+Most now use a digital camera, where images may be later enhanced and analyzed by graphics programs on the computer.

 But painting portraits from photographs alone is a different matter.
 Unless taken by professionals when a photographic aesthetic is interposed, markedly different from what makes a good oil painting photographs tend to flatten tones and colors.
 From photographs alone it is therefore difficult to identify the main tonal groupings, or to extract colors that will serve for interesting color schemes.
 Nonetheless, many artists do paint directly from photographs, and these services are widely advertised on the Internet.
 The fees are generally reasonable, and clients seem very satisfied.
 Should you offer this service yourself?